Méhariste: Italian camel corps

 Locally recruited camel corps, named Meharisti, were maintained by the Royal Corps of Colonial Troops in the Italian North African territories of Cyrenaica and Tripolitania during the colonial period.
 The Italian Zaptie meharista served primarily as desert gendarmerie.
 Like their French and Spanish counterparts they were recruited from the indigenous desert tribes, and wore modified versions of tribal dress.

 Spanish camel corps

-Locally recruited camel corps were maintained by the Spanish army in their North African territory, the Spanish Sahara.
-Spanish Tropas Nomadas served primarily as desert gendarmerie.
-Like their French counterparts they were recruited from the indigenous desert tribes, and wore modified versions of tribal dress.
+Locally recruited camel corps were maintained by the Spanish army in its North African colonial territory, the Spanish Sahara.
+These Tropas Nómadas served primarily as desert gendarmerie.
+Like their French counterparts, they were recruited from the indigenous desert tribes and wore modified versions of tribal dress.